dingherself/dingherself.github.io/teaching/playlist.md

 - [What It's Like Being A Supreme Court Justice](https://youtu.be/h34uK7k8xRc)
 - [The problem with sex testing in sports](https://youtu.be/MiCftTLUzCI)

-## Court & Congressional Proceedings
+## Court & congressional proceedings

 - [The Supreme Court's Shadow Docket](https://youtu.be/oC1Vo-MJ9IQ)
 - [Safe and Sanitary-Toothbrushes and Soap for Detained Immigrants](https://youtu.be/x-iWJEOrKYg)